ng-consult/redis-url-cache/README.md

 So far, we support two storage engines : file system, and redis.

-The usage accross both storage engines is the same, only the storage config file differs.
+The usage across both storage engines is the same, only the storage config file differs.

 ```javascript